-Iván Fischer is the founder and Music Director of the Budapest Festival Orchestra.
-He is also the Music Director of Berlin’s Konzerthaus and Konzerthausorchester.
+Iván Fischer is the founder and Music Director of the Budapest Festival Orchestra since 1983.
+He is the Honorary Conductor of Berlin’s Konzerthaus and Konzerthausorchester.
 From 2018 he will be the Artistic Director of the Vicenza Opera Festival.
 In recent years he has also gained reputation as a composer, with his works being performed in the United States, the Netherlands, Belgium, Hungary, Germany and Austria.

 He studied piano, violin, and later the cello and composition in Budapest, before continuing his education in Vienna and Salzburg where he studied conducting under Hans Swarowsky and Nikolaus Harnoncourt.

 Between 2007 and 2010 Iván Fischer was Principal Conductor of the National Symphony Orchestra in Washington DC.
 From 2012 to 2018 he was Music Director of the Konzerthaus Berlin.
 The Berlin Philharmonic has played more than ten times under Fischer’s baton, and he also spends two weeks every year with Amsterdam’s Royal Concertgebouw Orchestra.
 He is also a frequent guest of the leading US symphony orchestras, including the New York Philharmonic and the Cleveland Orchestra.
 The Budapest Festival Orchestra’s frequent worldwide tours, and a series of critically-acclaimed records which have been awarded prestigious international prizes, released first by Philips Classics and later by Channel Classics, have contributed to Iván Fischer’s reputation as one of the world’s most visionary music directors.